edwardshen123/ZombieMiami/README.md

 * Took a new perspective on the maze based on some questions online Pooneet

 ###Currently in progress
-* Implement masks(add effects), Add more weapons Edward
+* Implement masks(add effects), Add more weapons(make grenade speed seem like an arc) Edward
 * Maze Pooneet

 ###To Do List